rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/docker-pool-guide.md

 Now it's time to create the docker image.
 There are two ways to do this.

-1) Pull the pre-built docker image from our Armada Docker Hub repository (easiest and fastest option)
+1) Pull the pre-built docker image from our Armada Docker Hub repository (easiest and fastest option) (go to chapter 3.1)

-2) Build the docker image by yourself.
+2) Build the docker image by yourself (go to chapter 3.2)

 Either way, the docker image includes: